We’ve gained invaluable knowledge from working on these services for years and years on a daily basis.

 Salesforce CRM is one of the most popular CRM platforms in the world.
 It’s a leader of the SaaS model of software sales.
 Alongside the powerful CRM tool, lies the document repository side of Salesforce – Salesforce Content.
 Salesforce Content allows you to upload and store your files and folders into the Salesforce Cloud.

-Salesforce Classic, the original Salesforce content platform, has a distinct disadvantage; there’s no hierarchy in libraries.
+Salesforce Classic, the original Salesforce content platform is definitely not the best cloud storage service, as it has a distinct disadvantage; there’s no hierarchy in libraries.
 This means you cannot create folders or have folders inside other folders.
 Crescendo helps to alleviate this problem.
 Within Crescendo, you can create ‘virtual folders’ and display some folder hierarchy and folder structure with your Salesforce Libraries.

 Another disadvantage is that Salesforce forces you to upload content one file at a time.
 You’re unable to upload a folder, or even a group of files, in one go.
 This makes content management quite cumbersome.